-Ann Romney, who will soon cheer on her dressage horse and trainer at the London Summer Olympics, is making a side trip this weekend to Porthcawl, a seaside resort on the south coast of Wales, the Romney campaign confirms to ABC News.
+Ann Romney, who will soon cheer on her dressage horse and trainer at the London Summer Olympics, is making a side trip this weekend to Porthcawl, a seaside resort on the south coast of Wales, according to a report in the Guardian.

 Romney's grandfather was a Welsh coal miner, and she and her husband often mention him on the stump.